Betwixt and beyond the boundaries

 - The Grand Union (also known as Regent’s) Canal runs east-west to the south of Dalston and its towpath is popular with amblers, especially psycho-geographers such as Hackney resident and author Iain Sinclair, and with nature-lovers, particularly in spring, when mallard, coots, moorhens and swans get jiggy.
 Cyclists also use the canal for gentle rides and frenetic commuting; the feeble-brained use it for mugging and worse.

-What happened to the guitar-player with the under-stringed instrument who used to wail outside the bagel shop — and has anyone been begged by the irrepressible wheelchair woman lately?
-These we have loved.
-On the streets you see lots of males with that funny bow-legged walk and unfunny bow-legged dogs; cross the road is my advice, particularly if you’re walking your dog; pit bulls are bred to kill.
+What happened to the guitar-player with the under-stringed instrument who used to wail outside the bagel shop – and I bet you have been begged at some time by the irrepressible wheelchair woman?
+On the streets you see lots of males with that funny bow-legged walk and unfunny bow-legged dogs.
+Cross the road is my advice, particularly if you’re walking your dog: pit bulls are bred to kill.
 In my street I am fortunate to be on friendly terms with more people than are folk in some rural villages.
-Little England, that’s Cecilia Road.
+Random thoughts there: a good point at which to end.

 By Loving Dalston